Charles Lazarus: Career

-Following World War II, Lazarus returned to Washington, D.C., to enter the children's furniture business during the late-1940s.
-He was inspired by his generation of servicemen and women who, like himself; got married and started a family the post-war baby boom was underway.
+Following World War II, Lazarus returned to Washington, D.C. to enter the children's furniture business during the late 1940s.
+He was inspired by his generation of servicemen and women who, like himself, got married and started a family as the post-war baby boom was underway.
 Lazarus began selling cradles and cribs inside his father's existing bicycle store.
 With help from an uncle who was already in the furniture store business, Lazarus soon took over the family's entire storefront.
 In 1948, Lazarus opened his first store, Children's Supermart, a children's furniture store located at 2461 18th St. NW in the Adams Morgan neighborhood of Washington, D.C.
 He primarily focused on strollers and baby cribs during the first few years in business.

 Though Lazarus originally focused on children's furniture and strollers, he soon became interested in the toy business based on his customers' habits and preferences.
 Lazarus noticed that parents frequently visited his store to purchase the latest toys and stuffed animals, as their children lost interest in their older toys and desired new ones.
 During the 1950s, he began exploring the idea of opening a new store dedicated to toys, which were more profitable, rather than children's furniture.

 In an interview with DSN Retailing Today, Lazarus recalled that his venture into toy retailing was not planned when he opened his first store in 1948, telling the publication, "The toy business was kind of an accident...I started out selling a few baby toys and realized that customers didn't buy another crib or another high chair or playpen as their family grew, but they did buy toys for each child."

 In 1957, Lazarus opened his first toys-only store in nearby Rockville, Maryland.
 He named the store Toys "R" Us.
 Lazarus tweaked the name and logo by turning the "R" around to face the left to appear as if a small child had written it.
 The store quickly became a "category killer," a store that completely drives out the competition through domination of the retail industry.
 Other stores, which only sold toys seasonally, could not compete with Toys "R" Us's year-round supply of toys.

 Over the next several decades, Toys "R" Us, headed by Lazarus, expanded to suburban shopping areas across the US.
-Under Lazarus, the company created the Geoffrey the Giraffe store mascot and introduced the "I'm a Toys "R" Us kid." jingle.
+Under Lazarus, the company created the Geoffrey the Giraffe store mascot and introduced the "I'm a Toys "R" Us kid" jingle.
 The company was considered a retail titan by the 1980s as it began to expand overseas with locations in Canada, Spain, and Singapore.
 In 1992, President of the United States George H. W. Bush appeared with Lazarus at the opening of the first Toys "R" Us in Japan.

 Lazarus stepped down as chief executive officer (CEO) of Toys "R" Us in 1994.
 He remained chairman of the company until 1998.
 That same year, Walmart surpassed Toys "R" Us as the largest toy retailer in the US for the first time.